Mesilla, New Mexico: History

+The first permanent settlement in Mesilla was established by 116 settlers from Chihuahua in the 1840s led by Pablo Melendres.

 The village of Mesilla was incorporated in 1848, after the Treaty of Guadalupe Hidalgo moved the U.S.–Mexico border south of the village of Doña Ana, placing it in the United States.
 A small group of citizens, unhappy at being part of the United States, decided to move south of the border.
 They settled in Mesilla at this time.

 By 1850, Mesilla was an established colony.
 By this time, its people were under constant threat of attack from the Apache.
 By 1851, the attacks caused the United States to take action to protect its people just to the north of the border, in the Mesilla Valley.
 They did this by creating Fort Fillmore.
 As a result of the fort, the United States declared the Mesilla Valley region part of the United States.
 Mexico also claimed this strip of land, causing it to become known as "No Mans Land".
 This boundary dispute, which was officially caused by a map error, was resolved in 1853 with the Gadsden Purchase.
 Mesilla became a part of the United States, as well as the southern part of New Mexico and Arizona.

 Two battles were fought at or in the town during the Civil War.
 Mesilla served as the capital of the Confederate Territory of Arizona in 1861–1862 and was known as the "hub", or main city for the entire region.
 Recaptured by the Volunteers of the California Column, it then became the headquarters of the Military District of Arizona until 1864.

 During the "Wild West" era, Mesilla was known for its cantinas and festivals.
 The area attracted such figures as Billy the Kid, Pat Garrett and Pancho Villa.
 The village was also the crossroads of two major stagecoach, mail, and trade routes: the Butterfield Stagecoach and the Camino Real de Tierra Adentro.
-The village of Mesilla was the most important city of the region until 1881.
+The village of Mesilla was the most important city of the region until 1881, and at about 2,000 residents was the largest city at the time between San Antonio and San Diego.

+In 1871 a riot between the supporters of two rival candidates, José Francisco Chaves and José Manuel Gallegos to serve as territorial representative to the United States Congress,resulted in the death of nine men and nearly 50 men injured.
+The anger over the riot was so intense that many moved away from the town, with some migrating to the valley of the Mimbres River, and others moving over the border to the town of Ascension in Mexico, just over the border from Columbus, New Mexico.
+This was the worst political riot in New Mexican history.